Setting the standard for Russian-American space cooperation, International Launch Services is an unparalleled success in the space industry.

 In October 2006, ILS became a stand-alone company focused on a single product, the Proton Breeze M rocket.
 Space Transport Inc., a private company, purchased Lockheed Martin’s interest in ILS and for the first time in our history ILS would operate independently.
 ILS was restructured based on a key objective: focus on performance.
 We believed then, and it remains true today, that ILS would continue to prosper by consistently meeting our commitments to our customers with dependable products and services.

-ILS offers one of the premier launch vehicles in the world: the Proton.
+ILS offers one of the premier heavy-lift launch vehicles in the world: the Proton and the Angara 1.2 vehicle.
 With an impressive heritage of demonstrated performance, the Proton launcher provides proven on-time reliability and expanded commercial capability, launched from the dedicated world-class facilities in Baikonur, Kazakhstan.

 Built by the Khrunichev State Research and Production Center, the Proton rocket is the largest Russian launch vehicle in operational service.
 Proton launches both geostationary and interplanetary missions, and is the principal workhorse of the Russian space program.

-The Proton launch system has been used in more than 380 launches and has an outstanding reliability record of over 95 percent.
+The Proton launch system has been used in more than 400 missions and

-With Russian Federal and ILS missions combined, Proton launches about 12 times a year.
-This gives the Proton launch vehicle the best launch tempo in the industry.
+launches about 12 times a year.
+This gives the Proton launch vehicle the best heavy-lift launch tempo in the industry.

 The evolutionary enhancements to the Proton rocket have taken the lift capability to over 6 metric tons.
 The current Phase III Proton launcher was first demonstrated with the successful launch of the Federal dual Express mission in February 2009.
 This standard configuration has optimized GTO and GSO performance capabilities.